GuoLabUCSD/SINE/README.md

 			Path to a directory of allele affinity scores.
 The output directory from step 4 is the input directory here.
 		-m
 			Path to a directory containing sample files with mapping IDs.
+   		-t
+     		Path to a table containing the junctions of interest and their corresponding wild-type junction.
 		-o
 			Path to a directory to store the file results tables and plots.
 		-p